fybrik/fybrik/site/docs/tasks/using-opa.md

  }
 ```

-That would make it allow only if the conditions match and no other rule said otherwise (e.g., no other rule said that we should redact a column).
+The verdict `allow` will be reached only if the conditions hold, and no other rule has been triggered, e.g. a rule requiring column redaction.

 ## Managing OPA policies